epfldata/sc-public/vector-dsl/README.md

 ## Vector Compiler (Step 2)

-For converting this interpreter to a compiler, we should use the Purgatory compiler plugin.
-For using this compiler plugin, the corresponding sbt plugin is used.
-After adding `generatorSettings` to the settings of this project, 3 parameters should be configured for Purgatory compiler plugin:
+For converting this interpreter to a compiler, we use the Purgatory compiler plugin to automatically generate the boilerplate code related to the compilation process.
+For using this compiler plugin, an sbt plugin is provided by SC.
+After adding `generatorSettings` to the settings of this project, 3 parameters should be configured for the Purgatory compiler plugin:
  * `outputFolder`: The common parent folder of generated deep classes
  * `inputPackage`: The common parent package of shallow classes
  * `outputPackage`: The common parent package of generated deep classes By running `embed` command in the sbt console of the `vector-interpreter` project, the deep classes are generated.
 The classes that we are interested to generate their corresponding deep classes should be annotated with `@deep` annotation.
-These classes will be put to the corresponding DSL compiler project.
+These classes will be placed in the corresponding DSL compiler project.

 The project `vector-compiler` is the compiler project for this Vector DSL. `DeepVector` file represents the deep embedding interface defined for the shallow class `Vector`.
 In order to use the deep interfaces, one should combine all deep interfaces which are needed for applications.
 This task is done in `VectorDSL` trait, which combines `VectorComponent`, which is the deep embedding interface for the `Vector` class, with the `ScalaPredefOps` interface which represents the deep embedding interface of the methods defined in the `Predef` module of Scala, such as `println`.

-The core part of the compiler which receives an input and applies optimizations and finally generates codes is `VectorCompiler` class.
+The core part of the compiler is the `VectorCompiler` class.
+This class receives an input and applies optimizations and finally peforms code generation.
 By adding a transformation to the pipeline, we can specify different optimizations which should be applied.
 Furthermore, for the compiler we should specify a code generator which is defined in `VectorScalaGenerator` class.

-[`Step2`](https://github.com/epfldata/sc-examples/tree/master/vector-dsl/step-2) shows how to define `vector-compiler` and how to annotate the `Vector` class.
+[`Step2`](step-2) shows how to define `vector-compiler` and how to annotate the `Vector` class.

 You can run the compiler from the console as follows.
 Start sbt and enter `project vector-compiler` and then `console`.
 Then copy-paste the following code.
 ```scala